MicrosoftDocs/azure-docs/articles/storage/files/storage-files-migration-storsimple-8000.md

 ### StorSimple Data Manager
 The Azure resource that will hold you migration jobs, is called a *"StorSimple Data Manager"*.
 Click new resource and search for it, then click *Create*.

-This is a temporary resource and you will deprovision it after your migration is complete.
-This is an orchestrator resource.
+This is a temporary resource used for orchestration, you will deprovision it after your migration completes.
 It should be deployed in the same subscription, resource group and region as your StorSimple storage account.

 ### Azure File Sync
-If you want to replace or even improve on the StorSimple functionality, then you likely have considered deploying Azure File Sync.
-At this point you should prepare an on-premises Windows Server VM (physical servers and fail-over clusters are also supported), with sufficient "Direct Attached Storage (DAS)" capacity.
+Azure File Sync (AFS) allows to add on-premises caching of the most frequently accessed files.
+Similar to the caching abilities of StorSimple, the AFS cloud tiering feature offers a local-access latencies in combination with improved control over the available cache capacity on the Windows Server and multi-site sync.
+If having an on-premises cache is your goal, then in your local network, prepare a Windows Server VM (physical servers and fail-over clusters are also supported), with sufficient "Direct Attached Storage (DAS)" capacity.

 > [!IMPORTANT]
 > Do not yet setup Azure File Sync (AFS) to cache any of the shares that you will migrate your StorSimple data into.
 It is best to start with AFS after the migration of a share is complete.
 Deploying AFS should not start before Phase 4 of a migration.